thomasschafer/tomschafer.com/blog_posts/bad-languages.md

 This is the type of problem that a good type system can completely solve for us (see Haskell and Rust, amongst other languages).

-Next up, suppose you want to want to perform a fairly simple task: make a network request and parse the returned JSON.
+Next up, suppose you want to perform a fairly simple task: make a network request and parse the returned JSON.
 We're going to use `https://jsonplaceholder.typicode.com/todos/:id` for this purpose, which returns a simple response like the following:

 ```bash
 $ curl https://jsonplaceholder.typicode.com/todos/1